June 27, 2020

 One day at lunch in the cafeteria, a bunch of partners suddenly sat down around me and the few other juniors as we were having lunch.
 I remember most of them; Rich Goetz, Carla Christofferson, and Seth Aronson were in the group.
 And Mr. Moore also joined.
 Eventually, Jim talked about a trip to Asia, and how he was focusing his career development efforts there.
 He described a lunch he had with someone, and an altercation with a waiter.
 The details aren't important.
 Any way, at that time I was trying to blend in and ingratiate myself to the people at O'Melveny.
 So I said something along the lines of how interesting it must be to travel all over the world as part of your job.

 He agreed, and then said, "but I would never go to Iran," with a glare directed right at me.
 I'm Iranian by the way.
 Rich Goetz added that an O'Melveny partner was from Iran, and that he probably chanted, "death to America" in his youth.
 Carla agreed.
 My attempt at small talk had suddenly gotten very uncomfortable.
-But I couldn't abruptly leave, so I sat quietly until the lunch was over.
+But I couldn't leave, so I sat quietly until the lunch was over.
 (And, by the way, I have never spoken with the Iranian partner and don't know anything about him.)

 Now, O'Melveny doesn't have an office in Iran, and there's no reason why Jim would fly there.
-His reply was a non sequitur.
+His reply was a non-sequitur.
 And of course, such comments weren't that unusual.
 A partner made an issue of my background during my first week at O'Melveny.
 A female associate chided him for it, and I later got along with him.
 These things happen and I don't mean to make too big a deal of it.
 But after this encounter, I generally avoided Jim.

 The reason I avoided Jim wasn't so much because of that lunch, but mainly because he didn't seem to be that great at his job.
 I say that because associates shared stories about the difficulties they had at O'Melveny, and none of them pointed to Jim as a helpful resource.
 Why would they?
 Jim had spent his career jumping from firm to firm in junior attorney positions, until finally landing this no-billable-hours job.
 He also had an edgy personality, as shown above, or in this article I just read about law firm career development personnel.
 While career development managers from other firms describe the services they offer and list stats on number of attorneys they placed -- Jim calls lawyers "paranoid" and claims he's "like [a] therap[ist]."